karaoke-dev/karaoke/README.md

 [![dev chat](https://discordapp.com/api/guilds/299006062323826688/widget.png?style=shield)](https://discord.gg/ga2xZXk)

-The source code of `karaoke!` ruleset.
+The source code of `karaoke!` ruleset, running on [osu!lazer](https://github.com/ppy/osu).

+## Status

+Some feature is still developing, but exist feature should works fine.

+Feel free to report bugs if found.

 ## How to run this project

-The fastest way is download [release](https://github.com/karaoke-dev/karaoke/releases) `.dil` file and throw into lazer like [other customize ruleset](https://github.com/LumpBloom7/sentakki/wiki/Ruleset-installation-guide) do.
+The fastest way is download [release](https://github.com/karaoke-dev/karaoke/releases) dil file and throw into lazer like [other customize ruleset](https://github.com/LumpBloom7/sentakki/wiki/Ruleset-installation-guide) do.
 Or you can compile yourself.

 If wants to try on other platform like android or ios, you might use [launcher](https://github.com/karaoke-dev/launcher).